auntor101/Weather-Prediction/README.md

 Weather Prediction for Chittagong

-A machine learning-based weather prediction system designed to forecast weather conditions in Chittagong, Bangladesh, using historical meteorological data.
-The project applies advanced data preprocessing, hyperparameter tuning, and ensemble learning** to enhance prediction accuracy and generalization.
+This machine learning-based weather prediction system uses historical meteorological data to forecast weather conditions in Chittagong, Bangladesh.
+The project applies advanced data preprocessing, hyperparameter tuning, and ensemble learning to enhance prediction accuracy and generalization.
 A Flask web application with a structured Bootstrap UI allows users to input weather parameters and obtain real-time predictions.

 Introduction